 Program Year 2016 (PY 2016) was the second year of the City's 2015-2019 Consolidated Plan.
-Table 1 summarizes the City's accomplishments by the goals outlined in PY 2016 Annual Action Plan and the 2015-2019 Consolidated Plan.
-Nearly all of the City's entitlement programs are progressing and effectively addressing the stated annual goals in the action plan, and the five-year goals established in the Consolidated Plan have been exceeded.
-The following information is provided as additional clarification of the information in Table 1 or as an explanation of exceptions.
+Table 1 and Table 2 summarize the City's accomplishments by the goals outlined in PY 2016 Annual Action Plan and the 2015-2019 Consolidated Plan.
+Nearly all of the City's entitlement programs are progressing and effectively addressing the stated goals in the action plan as well the five-year goals established in the Consolidated Plan.
+The following information is provided as additional clarification of the information in Table 1 and 2 or as an explanation of exceptions.